Supporting Summer: Seasonal Recipes for the Fire Season

 Summer and the Fire Element

-The Chinese character for the fire element (which is associated with summer) represents rising flames, pointing to the natural tendency for fire to spread upwards and outwards.
+The Chinese character for the fire element represents rising flames, indicating the natural tendency for fire to spread upward and outward.
 In the cycle of the elements, fire is a time to enjoy life through connection with others, inspiration, and self-expression.
 It also empowers us to develop contentment, awareness, compassion, and love.

 Counteract Heat and Nourish Yin in Summer

 When practicing self-care during the fire element season and summer, the key is enjoying the gifts of fire while maintaining balance.
-When out of balance, heat can appear in the body/mind as restlessness, insomnia, rashes, breakouts, UTIs, irritability, and digestive troubles.
+When out of balance, heat can manifest in the body and mind as restlessness, insomnia, rashes, breakouts, urinary tract infections (UTIs), irritability, and digestive troubles.
 As the weather gets hot, we must adjust our lifestyle and food choices to align with the natural world.
-It’s important to stay calm and cool (physically and mentally) and protect the nourishing yin fluids in the body.
+It’s essential to remain calm and cool, both physically and mentally, and protect the nourishing yin fluids in the body.

 Follow these few tips to support your fire element in the summer from Ayurveda and Chinese Medicine: